kiwicom/orbit/packages/orbit-components/src/Breadcrumbs/README.md

 # Breadcrumbs

-To implement Button component into your project you'll need to add the import:
+To implement the Button component into your project you'll need to add the import:

 ```jsx
 import Breadcrumbs, { BreadcrumbsItem } from "@kiwicom/orbit-components/lib/Breadcrumbs";
 ```

-After adding import into your project you can use it simply like:
+After adding import in your project you can use it simply like:

 ```jsx
 <Breadcrumbs>